-In this paper advanced analysis and visualization methods to support the operator optimisation and trouble shooting tasks were introduced.
-The example cases were based on the Self-organising Map, but also other neural analysis and statistical methods can be applied.
-It was shown that with the introduction of neural algorithms to the network analysis and optimisation, the output is highly visual and these advanced methods make it possible to handle much more KPIs simultaneously than would be possible by traditional means.
-Furthermore, when utilising SOM based clustering the behaviour of the cells can be classified and the optimisation task can be performed per cluster, rather than per cell basis.
-A trend analysis method based on the PS was presented that eases the follow-up of parameter optimisation.
+In this paper advanced analysis and visualization methods to support the operator optimization and troubleshooting tasks were introduced.
+The example cases were based on the Self-organizing Map (SOM), but also other neural analysis and statistical methods can be applied.
+It was shown that with the introduction of neural algorithms to the network analysis and optimization, the output is highly visual and these advanced methods make it possible to handle much performance indicators key simultaneously than would be possible by traditional means.
+Furthermore, when utilizing the SOM-based clustering the behavior of the cells can be classified and the optimization task can be performed per cluster, rather than on a per cell basis.
+A trend analysis method based on the PS was presented that eases the follow-up of parameter optimization.
 Additionally, an automatic anomaly detection method, that provides a good way to detect abnormal performance of individual cells was introduced.